 In the last sentence, replace “Finally” by “Thirdly” and add the following new sentence at the end: “Finally, further protection is provided by making arrangements for planning and preparing emergency response to protect people, property and the environment.”.

-1.5.1.5.1 (a) )
+1.7.1.5.1 (a) (RID/ADR):

-After “5.2.1.7,” add “5.4.1.5.7.1 (f) (i) and (ii), 5.4.1.5.7.1 (i), ” and after “7.1.8.3.1” add “, 7.1.8.4.3”.
-ADN)
+After “5.2.1.10,” add “5.4.1.2.5.1 (f) (i) and (ii), 5.4.1.2.5.1 (i), ” and after “CW/CV33 (3.1)” add “, (4.3)”.

+1.7.1.5.1 (a) (ADN):

+After “5.2.1.10,” add “5.4.1.2.5.1 (f) (i) and (ii), 5.4.1.2.5.1 (i),” and after “7.1.4.14.7.3.1” add “, 7.1.4.14.7.4.3”.

-1.5.1.5.2 Delete the second sentence.
+1.7.1.5.2 Delete the second sentence.

-1.5.2.4 In the last sentence replace “individual monitoring or work place monitoring” by “workplace monitoring or individual monitoring”.
+1.7.2.4 In the last sentence replace “individual monitoring or work place monitoring” by “workplace monitoring or individual monitoring”.

-1.5.2.5 In the first sentence, replace “In the event of accidents or incidents” by “In the event of a nuclear or radiological emergency” and “, emergency provisions, as established” by “, provisions as established”.
+1.7.1, Note 1 In the first sentence, replace “In the event of accidents or incidents” by “In the event of a nuclear or radiological emergency” and “, emergency provisions, as established” by “, provisions as established”.

 Amend the second sentence to read as follows: “This includes arrangements for preparedness and response established in accordance with the national and/or international requirements and in a consistent and coordinated manner with the national and/or international emergency arrangements.”.

-1.5.2.6 Amend to read as follows:
+1.7.1, Note 2 Amend to read as follows:

-“1.5.2.6 The arrangements for preparedness and response shall be based on the graded approach and take into consideration the identified hazards and their potential consequences, including the formation of other dangerous substances that may result from the reaction between the contents of a consignment and the environment in the event of a nuclear or radiological emergency.
-Guidance for the establishment of such arrangements is contained in “Preparedness and Response for a Nuclear or Radiological Emergency”, IAEA Safety Standards Series No. GSR Part 7, IAEA, Vienna (2015); “Criteria for Use in Preparedness and Response for a Nuclear or Radiological Emergency”, IAEA Safety Standards Series No. GSG-2, IAEA, Vienna (2011); “Arrangements for Preparedness for a Nuclear or Radiological Emergency”, IAEA Safety Standards Series No. GS-G-2.1, IAEA, Vienna (2007), and “Arrangements for the Termination of a Nuclear or Radiological Emergency”, IAEA Safety Standards Series No. GSG-11, IAEA, Vienna (2018).”1.5.4.2 In the second sentence, replace “through alternative means” by “through means alternative to the other provisions of these Regulations,” and replace “for single or a planned series of multiple consignments” by “for a single consignment or a planned series of multiple consignments”.
-In the third sentence, at the end, after “applicable requirements” add “in these Regulations”.1.5.6.1 In the introductory sentence, replace “radiation level” by “dose rate”.
+“Note 2: The arrangements for preparedness and response shall be based on the graded approach and take into consideration the identified hazards and their potential consequences, including the formation of other dangerous substances that may result from the reaction between the contents of a consignment and the environment in the event of a nuclear or radiological emergency.
+Guidance for the establishment of such arrangements is contained in “Preparedness and Response for a Nuclear or Radiological Emergency”, IAEA Safety Standards Series No. GSR Part 7, IAEA, Vienna (2015); “Criteria for Use in Preparedness and Response for a Nuclear or Radiological Emergency”, IAEA Safety Standards Series No. GSG-2, IAEA, Vienna (2011); “Arrangements for Preparedness for a Nuclear or Radiological Emergency”, IAEA Safety Standards Series No. GS-G-2.1, IAEA, Vienna (2007), and “Arrangements for the Termination of a Nuclear or Radiological Emergency”, IAEA Safety Standards Series No. GSG-11, IAEA, Vienna (2018).”

+1.7.4.2 In the second sentence, replace “through alternative means” by “through means alternative to the other provisions of RID/ADR/ADN,” and replace “for single or a planned series of multiple consignments” by “for a single consignment or a planned series of multiple consignments”.
+In the third sentence, at the end, after “applicable requirements” add “of RID/ADR/ADN”.

+1.7.6.1 Amend as follows:

+In the introductory sentence, replace “radiation level” by “dose rate”.

+In (a), replace “consignor, consignee, carrier,” by “consignor, carrier, consignee”.

 In (b), at the beginning, replace “carrier, consignor or consignee” by “consignor, carrier, or consignee”.
 In (b) (iii), replace “similar circumstances” by “the causes and circumstances similar to those”.
 In (b) (iv), replace “on corrective or preventive actions” by “the corrective or preventive actions”.

-Chapter 1.4
+Chapter 1.10

-Table 1.4.1 Add the new entries “0512” and “0513” to read as follows:
+Table 1.10.3.1.2 Amend as follows:

-“Class 1, Division 1.4 UN Nos.
-0104, 0237, 0255, 0267, 0289, 0361, 0365, 0366, 0440, 0441, 0455, 0456, 0500, 0512 and 0513”
+For Class 1, Division 1.4, in column “Substance or article”, replace “and 0500” by “0500, 0512 and 0513”.

-Add the following new row after “Class 1, division 1.5”:
+Add the following new row after “Class 1, Division 1.5”: